Nag Hammadi library: Translation

 The James M. Robinson translation was first published in 1977, with the name The Nag Hammadi Library in English, in collaboration between E.J.
 Brill and Harper & Row.
 The single-volume publication, according to Robinson, 'marked the end of one stage of Nag Hammadi scholarship and the beginning of another' (from the Preface to the third revised edition).
 Paperback editions followed in 1981 and 1984, from E.J.
 Brill and Harper, respectively.
-A third, completely revised, edition was published in 1988.
+A completely revised third edition was published in 1988.
 This marks the final stage in the gradual dispersal of gnostic texts into the wider public arena—the full complement of codices was finally available in unadulterated form to people around the world, in a variety of languages.
 A cross-reference apparatus for Robinson's translation and the Biblical canon also exists.

 Another English edition was published in 1987, by Yale scholar Bentley Layton, called The Gnostic Scriptures: A New Translation with Annotations (Garden City: Doubleday & Co., 1987).
 The volume included new translations from the Nag Hammadi Library, together with extracts from the heresiological writers, and other gnostic material.
 It remains, along with The Nag Hammadi Library in English, one of the more accessible volumes of translations of the Nag Hammadi find.
 It includes extensive historical introductions to individual gnostic groups, notes on translation, annotations to the text, and the organization of tracts into clearly defined movements.

 Not all scholars agree that the entire library should be considered Gnostic.
 Paterson Brown has argued that the three Nag Hammadi Gospels of Thomas, Philip and Truth cannot be so labeled, since each, in his opinion, may explicitly affirm the basic reality and sanctity of incarnate life, which Gnosticism by definition considers illusory.